jaspector

 Permit counter open 8:00 a.m. to 4:30 p.m.
 Monday through Friday.

-Typical inspection sequence: Permit issuance, rough inspections as required, final inspection, occupancy approval where applicable.
+Typical sequence: Permit issuance, rough inspections as required, final inspection, occupancy approval where applicable.

 Wauwatosa states a building permit is required for any new building, additions, altered living space, or structural repairs.
 Electrical permits are required for installation or alteration of circuits, fixtures, devices, appliances, or components.
 Occupancy permits are required for all new residential and commercial buildings and any addition, change of use, business, or tenant in a commercial building.

+Not all construction work requires a permit in Wauwatosa, WI.
 The following work is generally exempt: Accessory structures not exceeding 100 square feet and 12 feet in height.; Re-roofing or residing unless the new material alters the original architectural style.; Replacement doors or windows unless structural modifications are required or the new work alters the original architectural style.; Electrical repairs to fixtures and appliances.; Homeowner replacement of switches, receptacles, fixtures, and appliances when no alteration to the existing electrical system is needed..
+When in doubt, confirm with the local building department before starting work.